 Example

-In the real world, we might use in a product review system, to sort customer reviews based on length.
-Our intuition here would be that longer reviews are likely more helpful and detailed, whereas, short reviews with just 5-6 characters indicate a low-quality review.
+Real-world Scenario: We use in a product review system to sort customer reviews based on length.
+Our intuition here would be that longer reviews are likely more helpful and detailed, whereas short reviews with just 5-6 characters indicate a low-quality review.

 The function removes spaces from both ends of a string.
 Additionally, we have three more functions to handle trimming from specific sides: